clareification/clareification.github.io/posts/2016-04-28-firstyearproofs.markdown

 The weak law of large numbers and the central limit theorem

-There exists no translational-invariant measure that can be defined on all subsets of \\mathbb{R}
+There exists no translational-invariant measure that can be defined on all subsets of $\mathbb{R}$.

 The Lebesque criterion for Riemann integrability